williampruden/sequelize-associations/README.md

 - [Node](https://nodejs.org/en/) **v8.9.4** - We're going to use this to run JavaScript code on the server.

 - [Express](https://expressjs.com/) **v4.13.4** - As their website states, Express is a "Fast, unopinionated, minimalist web framework for Node.js".
 If you've been in the Node community for any time at all you should be familiar with how wonderful Express is.
 If you are new - then welcome!

-- [Express-generator](https://www.npmjs.com/package/express-generator) **v4.15.5** - One of the fastest ways to get an express app up off the ground.
-Go ahead and install this onto your machine by typing `npm install -g express-generator` into your CLI

 - [PostgreSQL](https://www.postgresql.org/docs/9.6/static/index.html) **v9.6.5** - Powerful open-source database that we're going to use for all of our tutorials.
 Unfortunately, details on how to install and configure PostgreSQL on your particular system are out of the scope of what this tutorial will cover.
 That being said if you find yourself using a Mac - I have a few recommondations on complimentary tools that I have found useful.
 	- [Postgres App](https://postgresapp.com/) - this app hosts the local server off of which PostgreSQL will run on your local machine.
 Super easy to setup, just follow their instructions and you are off to the races.